rust-lang/rfcs/text/0000-newtypes.md

 This is verbose, but at least the types don't mix.
-We could explicitly define traits for the types, but that's duplication if want the same capabilities as the underlying type.
+We could explicitly define traits for the types, but that's duplication if we want the same capabilities as the underlying type.
+Additionally, if someone defines a custom trait in a downstream crate for an upstream type, we any users of our newtype would not be able to use the newtype where the downstream trait is used as a bound.

 Another option is to use the `type` keyword, but then we loose type safety: